NickBulbeck/CampaignChart/dataLayer.md

 HOW...
 1) hide the text field and Save buttons initially
-2) set a global "load flag"
+2) Set the current object to null